cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 Imagine a fraud detection system where a Cloud Function or Dataflow pipeline enriches each transaction event by querying Bigtable for recent account activity, reducing latency to milliseconds.

-For caching and in-memory lookup, Memorystore (Redis) can be used, providing [sub-millisecond access for high-throughput enrichment](https://redis.io/solutions/fraud-detection/).
+Memorystore (Redis) can be used for caching and in-memory lookup, providing [sub-millisecond access for high-throughput enrichment](https://redis.io/solutions/fraud-detection/).

-Advanced GCP users might implement a custom feature store using Bigtable + Dataflow + Pub/Sub to precompute and update rolling aggregates.
+Advanced GCP users might implement a custom feature store using Bigtable, Dataflow, and Pub/Sub to precompute and update rolling aggregates.

 ## Model Serving (Inference)

-At the heart is the deployed model that scores each transaction.
 GCP’s Vertex AI Prediction service offers online endpoints with autoscaling, low-latency serving, and even GPU acceleration.

-* You train your model (say, using XGBoost or TensorFlow) and deploy it as a Vertex AI model endpoint.
+* Model is trained using XGBoost or TensorFlow and deployed as a Vertex AI model endpoint.
 * It exposes a REST API (or gRPC) to score transactions in real time.
 * For ultra-low-latency needs, Cloud Functions can serve embedded lightweight models (although this works best for small models like decision trees or logistic regression).

 [GCP’s Fraud Detection Blueprint](https://cloud.google.com/blog/products/databases/fraud-detection-with-cloud-bigtable/) combines Vertex AI with Dataflow and Bigtable to create a reference architecture that can process fraud decisions at scale and with sub-second response times.

 ## Streaming Orchestration and Decision Logic

-After scoring, the system needs orchestration to determine actions.
+After scoring, the fraud detection system needs orchestration to determine actions.

 GCP offers Dataflow (Apache Beam) for stream processing, perfect for scoring events inline and routing them based on the model’s output.